ppy/osu/README.md

 ## Status

-This project is still heavily under development, but is in a state where users are encouraged to try it out and keep it installed alongside the stable *osu!* client.
-It will continue to evolve over the coming months and hopefully bring some new unique features to the table.
+This project is under heavy development, but is in a stable state.
+Users are encouraged to try it out and keep it installed alongside the stable *osu!* client.
+It will continue to evolve to the point of eventually replacing the existing stable client as an update.

 We are accepting bug reports (please report with as much detail as possible).
-Feature requests are welcome as long as you read and understand the contribution guidelines listed below.
+Feature requests are also welcome, but understand that our focus is on completing the game to feature parity before adding new features.
+A few resources are available as starting points to getting involved and understanding the project:

-Detailed changelogs are published on the [official osu! site](https://osu.ppy.sh/home/changelog).
+- Detailed release changelogs are available on the [official osu! site](https://osu.ppy.sh/home/changelog/lazer).
+- You can learn more about our approach to [project management](https://github.com/ppy/osu/wiki/Project-management).
+- Read peppy's [latest blog post](https://blog.ppy.sh/a-definitive-lazer-faq/) exploring where lazer is currently and the roadmap going forward.

 ## Requirements